orisi/oracle/README.md

 ```
 docker pull 83tb/zenoracles
 ```
-* There must be a way to easily update core Orisi code without interacting/logging into Orisi node.
+* __There must be a way to easily update core Orisi code without interacting/logging into Orisi node__
 ```
 docker restart zenoracle
 ```